 Unit of Observation: individual, household

-Universe: Adult Filipinos and Households in the Philippines.
+Universe: Adult Filipinos aged 18 and older and households in the Philippines.

 Data Types: survey data